Judgement (afterlife)

-Judgement in an afterlife, in which ones deeds and characteristics in life determine either punishment or reward, is a central theme of many religions.
+Judgement in an afterlife, in which one's deeds and characteristics in life determine either punishment or reward, is a central theme of many religions.
 Almost all religions are greatly devoted to the afterlife, emphasizing that what you do in your current life affects what happens to you after death.

 Ancient religions

 Ancient Egypt

 In Ancient Egypt, it was believed that upon death, one's fate in the afterlife was determined by the weighing of one's heart.
 One's heart was kept within the body during mummification so that it can travel with the deceased into the afterlife.
 Upon death, one entered the underworld (Duat), where Anubis, the God of the dead, weighed the person's heart on a scale against the feather of Ma’at, the goddess of order, truth, and righteousness.
-If the heart weighed more than the feather, meaning that the person was more wicked than good, then the heart would be devoured by Ammit, a demon with the head of a crocodile, the front half of the body of a leopards, and the back half of a hippopotamus, but with goat arms.
+If the heart weighed more than the feather, meaning that the person was more wicked than good, then the heart would be devoured by Ammit, a demon with the head of a crocodile, the front half of the body of a lion, and the back half of a hippopotamus, but with goat arms.
 If a person's heart was devoured by Ammit, then he would die a second death and be completely annihilated from existence.